 Bouchon Extra Brut is made with grapes of the varieties País and Cinsault, coming from unirrigated old vines, from the interior drylands of the Maule and Itata valleys.
 These centenary varieties rescue the tradition and history of the small winegrowers of the south of Chile.

 Skin is a wine with character, a lot of character.
 The wine was fermented and then aged for 12 months, with its skins, in a 700-litre clay amphora, which provided micro-oxygenation and complexity.
 I use native yeasts, no additives, no fining and no filtration.
 Skin has a great structure and saline aftertaste.

 País Salvaje is made with País grapes that come from wild vines that grew freely among the wild flora of the Mingre estate in Viña Bouchon, in the Dry land area of Maule.
 These wild vines have never had any human intervention; they grew and climbed among the native species that abound in the ravines and hills, such as the mosqueta, the peumo and the quillay.
 Their grapes represent the purest expression of organic and sustainable growth.
 The harvest takes place in the last week of April and must be done using ladders, picking bunches up to five meters high.

-País Viejo is a wine made with País grapes from old vines in the coastal dry land of Maule.
+País Viejo is a wine made with País grapes from old vines in the dry land of Maule.
 País is Chile's living heritage.
 The País grape variety arrived in our country in the 16th century.
-It is a red, rustic, very resistant vine that is grown on its head, without wires, growing freely.
+It is a red, rustic, very resistant grape variety that is grown on its head, without wires, growing freely.
 An honest wine that rescues Chile's past.